In The Olden Days

 Sunglasses

-In the olden days, life was simple but harsh.
-One thing that made people's lives particularly challenging was the absence of sunglasses.
-Without protection for their eyes, many people developed blindness from staring at the sun for too long.
-As a result, many people were blind or had severely impaired vision by the time they reached adulthood.
+In the olden days, life was simple yet brutal.
+One thing that made existence particularly difficult back then was the lack of sunglasses.
+Without proper eye protection, many people developed blindness from staring directly at the sun for too long - a common habit due to its mesmerizing beauty.
+As a result, by adulthood, most individuals were either completely blind or had severely impaired vision.

-One sunny morning, an elderly woman named Doris was out gathering firewood near the edge of a high cliff.
-She had been blind for many years due to looking at the sun and relied heavily on her cane to navigate.
-As she searched for dry branches near the edge, she slipped and fell over the edge.
-Her screams echoed through the valley as she fell to her tragic death below.
+One fateful morning, an elderly woman named Doris ventured out near a high cliff to gather firewood.
+She had been blind for many years and relied heavily on her cane to navigate the treacherous terrain.
+While searching for dry branches close to the edge of the precipice, she inadvertently slipped and tumbled over without warning.

-They built fences around known hazards and trained sighted companions to guide the blind through treacherous terrain but even that was of little help.
-It was a harsh reality that would remain unchanged for generations to come until someone finally invented something as simple yet revolutionary as sunglasses - a small piece of technology that would one day save countless lives from falling victim to the same terrible fate as poor Doris.
+It was a harsh reality that would remain unchanged for generations to come - until finally someone invented something as simple yet revolutionary as sunglasses; a small technological marvel that would one day save countless lives from falling victim to the same terrible fate as poor Doris.

 -